Staking Menu Overview

 In the Stashed view, you can perform actions related to the direct nomination (and also being a validator).

 In the Pooled view, you can perform actions related to nomination pools: see the pools you are a member of, claim rewards, etc.

 The top of the Pooled view (testnet)

-This tab is currently not very useful, as the Foundation runs an automated service to trigger payouts to all nominators/validators when they are available (note that this does not apply to pools, though).
-If you would like to see your historic payouts, we recommend using subscan—simply paste your Account in the search bar to display the details of your account, including staking rewards.
+This tab presents a list of rewards that are awarded (the era for which the rewards were due has ended), but not yet claimed (distributed to the validator and their nominators).
+The tab is currently not very useful, as the Foundation runs an automated service to trigger payouts to all nominators/validators whenever they are available (note that this does not apply to pools, though).
+Hence, the contents of this tab will almost always be empty.
+This is expected, and seeing this tab empty does not mean you have never received any rewards.
+If you would like to see your historic payouts, we recommend using Subscan—simply paste your Account in the search bar to display the details of your account, including staking rewards.

 Staking Pools on mainnet

 You can view the list of Nomination pools.
 SeeHow to Start Staking to learn more about what they are.
 On top of the list, on the left-hand side, you can select Own pools, All pools, or Foundation pools.
 The last option will display nomination pools associated with validators operated by the Aleph Zero Foundation.